murillomamud/delay-sqs-message/README.md

 ### Change the delay

-In file `src/state-machine.json` change the value of `seconds` property to the time you want.
+In file `state-machine.ts` change the value of `seconds` property to the time you want in variable stateMachine.